 Vermont law requires that the parties to a disputed workers’ comp claim must first attempt to resolve the case through mediation prior to proceeding to a formal hearing or trial.
-For mediation to be effective, the mediator must understand the intricacies of Vermont’s law so that he or she can evaluate the strengths and weaknesses of each party’s position.
+For mediation to be effective, the mediator must understand the intricacies of Vermont’s law so that they can evaluate the strengths and weaknesses of each party’s position.
 Doing so will facilitate the parties’ ability to reach a mutually acceptable settlement.

 The Vermont Department of Labor maintains a list of approved workers’ comp mediators on its website.Vermont Department of Labor